This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Considered to be one of the finest galleries in Jaipur, Albert Hall is famous for both its outstanding architecture as well as exciting museum exhibitions.
 The construction of Albert Hall started during the visit of the Prince of Wales to Jaipur back in 1876.

-For my fellow foodies – I highly recommend this Pink City street food tour.
-Taste authentic delicacies, witness the preparation of some of Jaipur’s most celebrated dishes and sip a cup of masala chai tea in a clay pot with unrivaled views of the city.
+🥘 For my fellow foodies – I highly recommend this Pink City street food tour.
+Taste authentic delicacies, witness the preparation of some of Jaipur’s most celebrated dishes and sip a cup of masala chai tea from a clay pot with unrivaled views of the city.
+You learn so much about a city through its street food.

 The pool area with a towering mountain on each side was so beautiful but on the other hand, it was sad to see that the monkeys were playing with plastic and other trash we humans are responsible for.